jinine/Saturn/README.md

 Anismuz

 # Technologies
--Unity2D
--Ableton
--C#
+- Unity2D
+- Ableton
+- C#
--Particle System
+- Particle System
--Text Mesh Pro
+- Text Mesh Pro
--Photoshop
+- Photoshop

 # Instructions
-Use WASD to move
+- Use WASD to move
-Space to shoot
+- Space to shoot
-Try to get a high score without hitting an asteroid! all music is original.
+- Try to get a high score without hitting an asteroid!

+- all music is original.